Most states have cut back public health powers amid pandemic | WTOP

 “What the people of Arkansas want is the decision to be left in their hands, to them and their family,” Garner said.
 “It’s time to take the power away from the so-called experts, whose ideas have been woefully inadequate.”

-After initially signing the bill, Gov. Asa Hutchinson, R-Ark., expressed regret, calling a special legislative session in early August to ask lawmakers to carve out an exception for schools.
+After initially signing the bill, Republican Gov. Asa Hutchinson expressed regret, calling a special legislative session in early August to ask lawmakers to carve out an exception for schools.
 Lawmakers declined.
 The law is currently blocked by an Arkansas judge who deemed it unconstitutional.
 Legal battles are ongoing in other states as well.

 The Montana Legislature passed some of the most restrictive laws of all, severely curbing public health’s quarantine and isolation powers, increasing local elected officials’ power over local health boards, preventing limits on religious gatherings and banning employers — including in health care settings — from requiring vaccinations for COVID-19, the flu or anything else.

-Legislators there also passed limits on local officials: If jurisdictions add public health rules stronger than state public health measures, they could lose 20% of some grants.

-Losing the ability to order quarantines has left Karen Sullivan, health officer for Montana’s Butte-Silver Bow Health Department, terrified about what’s to come, not only during the COVID-19 pandemic but for future measles and whooping cough outbreaks.
+Losing the ability to order quarantines has left Karen Sullivan, health officer for Montana’s Butte-Silver Bow Health Department, terrified about what’s to come — not only during this pandemic but for future measles outbreaks.

-“In the midst of delta and other variants that are out there, we’re quite frankly a nervous wreck about it,” Sullivan said.
-“Relying on morality and goodwill is not a good public health practice.”
+“Relying on morality and goodwill is not a good public health practice,” she said.

-While some public health officials tried to fight the national wave of legislation, the underfunded public health workforce was consumed by trying to implement the largest vaccination campaign in U.S. history and had little time for political action.

-Freeman said her city and county health officials group has meager influence and resources, especially in comparison with the American Legislative Exchange Council, a corporate-backed conservative group that promoted a model bill to restrict the emergency powers of governors and other officials.
+Freeman said her city and county health officials’ group has meager influence and resources, especially in comparison with the American Legislative Exchange Council, a corporate-backed conservative group that promoted a model bill to restrict the emergency powers of governors and other officials.
 The draft legislation appears to have inspired dozens of state-level bills, according to the KHN review.
 At least 15 states passed laws limiting emergency powers.
-In some states, governors can no longer institute mask mandates or close businesses, and their executive orders can be overturned by legislators.
+In some states, governors can no longer institute mask mandates, and their executive orders can be overturned by legislators.

-When North Dakota’s legislative session began in January, a long slate of bills sought to rein in public health powers, including one with language similar to ALEC’s.
-The state didn’t have a health director to argue against the new limits because three had resigned in 2020.

-Fighting the bills not only took time, but also seemed dangerous, said Renae Moch, public health director for Bismarck, who testified against a measure prohibiting mask mandates.
-She then received an onslaught of hate mail and demands for her to be fired.

 The new laws are meant to reduce the power of governors and restore the balance of power between states’ executive branches and legislatures, said Jonathon Hauenschild, director of the ALEC task force on communications and technology.
 “Governors are elected, but they were delegating a lot of authority to the public health official, often that they had appointed,” Hauenschild said.

-When the Indiana Legislature overrode the governor’s veto to pass a bill that gave county commissioners the power to review public health orders, it was devastating for Dr. David Welsh, the public health officer in rural Ripley County.
+When the Indiana Legislature overrode the governor’s veto to pass a bill that gave county commissioners the power to review public health orders, Dr. David Welsh, the public health officer in rural Ripley County, was devastated.

-People immediately stopped calling him to report COVID-19 violations, because they knew the county commissioners could overturn his authority.
+People immediately stopped calling him to report COVID-19 violations.
 It was “like turning off a light switch,” Welsh said.

-Another county in Indiana has already seen its health department’s mask mandate overridden by the local commissioners, Welsh said.

-He’s considering stepping down after more than a quarter-century in the role.
+He’s considering stepping down.
 If he does, he’ll join at least 303 public health leaders who have retired, resigned or been fired since the pandemic began, according to an ongoing analysis by KHN and The Associated Press.
 That means 1 in 5 Americans have lost a local health leader during the pandemic.

-“This is a deathblow,” said Brian Castrucci, CEO of the de Beaumont Foundation, which advocates for public health.
-He called the legislative assault the last straw for many seasoned public health officials who have battled the pandemic without sufficient resources, while also being vilified.
+“This is a deathblow,” for the public health field, said Brian Castrucci, CEO of the de Beaumont Foundation, which advocates for public health.

-Public health groups expect further combative legislation.
-ALEC’s Hauenschild said the group is looking into a Michigan law that allowed the legislature to limit the governor’s emergency powers without Democratic Gov. Gretchen Whitmer’s signature.

-Curbing the authority of public health officials has also become campaign fodder, particularly among Republican candidates running further on the right.
-While Republican Idaho Gov. Brad Little was traveling out of state, Lt.
-Gov. Janice McGeachin signed a surprise executive order banning mask mandates that she later promoted for her upcoming campaign against him.
-He later reversed the ban, tweeting: “I do not like petty politics.
-I do not like political stunts over the rule of law.”

-At least one former lawmaker — former Oregon Democratic state Sen. Wayne Fawbush — said some of today’s politicians may come to regret these laws.
+Former Oregon Democratic state Sen. Wayne Fawbush said some of today’s politicians may come to regret these laws.

-Fawbush was a sponsor of 1989 legislation during the AIDS crisis.
-It banned employers from requiring health care workers, as a condition of employment, to get an HIV vaccine, if one became available.

 KHN data reporter Hannah Recht, Montana correspondent Katheryn Houghton and Associated Press writer Michelle R. Smith in Providence, Rhode Island, contributed to this report.